hatemosphere/protonvpn-wg-config-generate/README.md

 ## License

+This project is licensed under the [GNU General Public License v3.0](LICENSE).

-This project uses code from ProtonVPN's go-vpn-lib which is licensed under GPLv3.
+This is required because the project uses [ProtonVPN/go-vpn-lib](https://github.com/ProtonVPN/go-vpn-lib) which is licensed under GPL-3.0.